orcasound/orcanode-monitor/docs/Design.md

    a.
 Query the latest timestamp by fetching “https://{bucket}.s3.amazonaws.com/{node_name}/latest.txt”
       (e.g., https://streaming-orcasound-net.s3.amazonaws.com/rpi_orcasound_lab/latest.txt for the Orcasound
       Lab node).
-This can be optimized by storing the Last-Modified header value and using If-Modified-Since in subsequent queries.
+This could possibly be optimized by storing the Last-Modified header value and using If-Modified-Since in subsequent queries, but since the content is so small the optimization does not seem worth it.

    b.
 If the timestamp is new, query the manifest file by fetching
       “https://{bucket}.s3.amazonaws.com/{node_name}/hls/{timestamp}/live.m3u8”